bukowa/django_envsettings/README.md

 * Tested by converting all default django settings to string and back to python object and then running django command.

 ## todo
-* simplify code into one function because most of the things that this code is doing are probably not required
+* simplify code
+* verify settings after they are casted to python object

 1. Usage:
     - in `myproject.settings`:
         ```python